jmaldutyte/ML_enzyme_design/README.md

 I. The task.

-readme_task.pdf explains the task in detail, including reference papers and data files available for using.
 In short, the given dataset contains 2854 single-point mutants of Ube2i SUMO conjugase, with measured fitness scores.
-This and biophysical features can be found in the features.csv file.
+This and biophysical features were used from a give features.csv file.
 The goal was to using only 96 samples, train/fit a model which can predict fitness of the rest of the data set, using all information available.
-This also includes amino acid encodings (not provided here due to large size), Ube2i multiple sequence alignment (MSA) (ube2i_msa.a3m).
-Evaluate the model using Spearman's correlation.
+This also includes amino acid encodings and a Ube2i multiple sequence alignment (MSA).
+Model performance needs to be evaluated using Spearman's correlation.

 II.
 The solution, guide to navigating files.